 Step 2: Relieve the symptoms.
 The muscles can be stretched and relaxed with certain exercises.
 Your dentist may recommend pain medication along with a bite guard to help relieve symptoms.

-Step 3: The bite guard, also known as splint therapy, will help you break the cycle of teeth clenching and grinding.
+Step 3: The bite guard, also known as splint therapy, can help you break the cycle of teeth clenching and grinding.

 How do bite guards work?

 During the night your teeth may be clenched and therefore, grinding.
-The bite guard helps by propping open your bite and protecting your teeth from direct wear.
+A bite guard can help by propping open your bite and protecting your teeth from direct wear.

 Mouth guards, also known as sports guards, are important to protect teeth during sports.